DataDog/integrations-core/docs/dev/new_check_howto.md

                 self.service_check('awesome.search', self.WARNING)
 ```

 To learn more about the base Python class, see the [Python API documentation][5].
-Moving along, let's dive into tests, which are an important part of any project (and _required_ for inclusion in `integrations-extras`).

 ### Writing tests

 There are two basic types of tests: unit tests for specific functionality, and integration tests that execute the `check` method and verify proper metrics collection.
+Tests are _required_ if you want your integration to be included in `integrations-extras`).
 Note that [pytest][6] and [tox][7] are used to run the tests.

 For more information, see the [Datadog Checks Dev documentation][8].